 Q: Will Borderlands 4 no longer be ported to the Switch 2?

 No, it hasn’t been officially canceled yet.
 Take-Two has said that the move is a “pause” in development.
-It has been taken off all near-term release schedules, though, which means that it will be delayed for a long time or indefinitely.
+It has been removed from all near-term release schedules, which means it will be delayed for a long time or indefinitely.

 Q: What made Take-Two stop making the Switch 2 version?

-The company said that the decision was made to focus development resources on making new content after the game comes out and making it run better on the PS5, Xbox Series X/S, and PC.
+The company said the decision was to focus development resources on creating new content after the game comes out and on improving performance on the PS5, Xbox Series X/S, and PC.

 Q: Will Borderlands 4 ever be on Switch 2?

 There is still no confirmed new release date.
-There is still a chance that it will happen in the future, but the clear “pause” and lack of a timeline make it clear that it is not being worked on right now.
+There is still a chance it will happen in the future, but the clear “pause” and lack of a timeline indicate it is not being worked on right now.

-In conclusion: The decision to delay the Borderlands 4 Switch 2 port shows how hard it is for publishers to make live-service games that work on all platforms.
-This change puts the experience of current players first, but it leaves a big hole for Nintendo’s audience.
+In conclusion, the decision to delay the Borderlands 4 Switch 2 port shows how hard it is for publishers to make live-service games that work on all platforms.
+This change prioritizes the experience of current players, but it leaves a significant hole for Nintendo’s audience.
 For now, Take-Two is focusing on helping the game’s current players on other consoles, so the future of the Borderlands 4 Switch 2 version is still unknown.